61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 QR code engagementFor decades, QR codes have been the norm in China.
 It’s basically everywhere—transportation, education, food, housing, clothing, and entertainment.

-According to GoClick China, estimates show that Chinese users use and engage with QR codes 10-15 times on a daily basis.
+According to GoClick China, estimates show that Chinese users use and engage with QR codes 10-15 times daily.

 At this rate, it’s no wonder that QR codes are ingrained in people's daily lives and will continue to be ubiquitous features worldwide in the coming years.